Best ways to get to South America using points and miles (2024)

 Etihad Guest

-• The short story: Etihad's award chart for American Airlines flights is very competitive.
-The struggle is finding award space in premium cabins on AA flights.
+• The short story: Etihad's award chart for shorter American Airlines flights is very competitive.
+It can be a struggle to find award space in premium cabins on AA flights.

 • How to find awards: Search BritishAirways.com or Qantas.com for American Airlines award space, then call Etihad Guest.